 The San Jacinto College Foundation held its annual Donor Appreciation Luncheon on Wednesday, June 5, at the College's Maritime Campus.

-The event serves as an opportunity for scholarship donors to meet the San Jacinto College students their gifts served, and a chance for the students to thank the donors and update them on how the scholarship impacted their success.
+The event serves as an opportunity for scholarship donors to meet the students their gifts served and a chance for the students to thank the donors and update them on how the scholarship impacted their success.

-Visit the San Jacinto College Foundation site for more information on how to become a donor for scholarships.
+Visit the San Jacinto College Foundation webpage for more information on how to become a donor for scholarships.